Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: SIMULATION AND NUMERICAL RESULTS

-The PBS is implemented in MATLAB (R2021b; The MathWorks, Natick, MA) where the time is divided into time steps of $\Delta t=0.5$ s, which is sufficiently small for the results to be insensitive to the time step value..
+The PBS is implemented in MATLAB (R2021b; The MathWorks, Natick, MA) where the time is divided into time steps of $\Delta t=0.5\,\si{s}$, which is sufficiently small for the results to be insensitive to the time step value.
 The molecules released from the transmitter move independently in the 3-dimensional space.
-The displacement of a molecule in $\Delta t$ is modeled as a Gaussian random variable with zero mean and variance $2D\Delta t$ in each Cartesian dimension.
+The displacement of a molecule over $\Delta t$ is modeled as a Gaussian random variable with zero mean and variance $2D\Delta t$ in each Cartesian dimension.
 For the PBS, the spheroid is simply a diffusion environment with the effective coefficient $D_{\rm eff}$.
 When the displacement vector calculated for a molecule outside of the spheroid passes the boundary of the spheroid in a given time slot, the length of the portion of the vector inside the spheroid is updated based on the effective diffusion coefficient $D_{\rm eff}$, i.e., that part of the vector is scaled by the factor $\sqrt{\frac{D_{\rm eff}}{D}}$.
 Conversely, if the calculated displacement vector of a molecule inside the spheroid in a time slot passes the spheroid boundary, then the length of the portion of the vector outside the spheroid is updated based on the free diffusion coefficient $D$, i.e., that part of the vector is scaled by the factor $\sqrt{\frac{D}{D_{\rm eff}}}$ \cite{arjmandi20233d}.
-Considering the reaction \eqref{RC2} inside the receiving spheroid, a molecule may be absorbed from the extracellular space of the spheroid by the cells during a time step $\Delta t$ s with approximate probability $k_{\rm f}\Delta t$ \cite{deng2015modeling}.
-To represent the homogeneous environment of the spheroidal transmitter, we randomly distribute $N_c^{\rm tx}$ cells within the spheroid.
+Due to the short time interval ($\Delta t$) and the considerable size of the spheroid, the likelihood of a molecule outside the spheroid entering and leaving the spheroid within a single time interval is low.
+Additionally, considering the substantial distance between the transmitter and receiver, the direct movement of molecules between spheroids within one time interval is improbable.
+Nevertheless, we still account for these instances of molecules crossing multiple boundaries within one time interval, where we adjust a molecule's displacement vector at every crossing.
+Considering the reaction \eqref{RC1} inside the receiving spheroid, a molecule may be absorbed by a cell from the extracellular space of the spheroid during a time step $\Delta t\,\si{s}$ with approximate probability $k_\mathrm{f}\Delta t$ \cite{deng2015modeling}.
+To represent the homogeneous environment of the spheroidal transmitter, we randomly place $N_\mathrm{c}^{\rm tx}$ cells within the spheroid according to a uniform distribution.
 To simulate the release from the transmitting spheroid, we assume that each cell within the spheroid releases $N$ molecules simultaneously in response to a stimulus.
 To measure a point concentration at a given time and location, we place a transparent sphere centered at that location with a small radius of $10\,\si{\mu m}$ and count the number of molecules inside the sphere at that time.
 The concentration would then be the counted number of molecules divided by the volume of the sphere.
-The concentration value is normalized, i.e., is divided by $N\times N_c^{\rm tx}$, to obtain the response to the spheroidal transmitter.
+The concentration value is normalized, i.e., is divided by $N\times N_\mathrm{c}^{\rm tx}$, to obtain the response from the spheroidal transmitter.